jtr13/gittutorial/README.md

 Click [here](GitTutorial.md) for the tutorial.

 I would love to hear from you!
-To provide feedback on this tutorial, [submit an issue](https://github.com/jtr13/gittutorial/issues).
+To provide feedback on this tutorial, [create a new issue](https://github.com/jtr13/gittutorial/issues/new).